-- 6.23Include a compatible, shielded light source to illuminate a sign. - > Direct lighting towards a sign from an external, shielded lamp. - > Do not overpower the building or street edge with lighting. - > Use a warm light, similar to daylight. - If halo lighting is used to accentuate a sign or building, locate the light source so that it is not visible. - > Signs should be illuminated from an indirect light source. - 6.24lf internal illumination is used, it should be designed to be subordinate to the overall building composition. - Internal illumination of an entire sign panel is discouraged.
-If internal illumination is used, a system that backlights text only is preferred. - Internal illumination of an awning is inappropriate; however, lights may be concealed in the underside of a canopy.
+- 6.23Include a compatible, shielded light source to illuminate a sign. - > Direct lighting towards a sign from an external, shielded lamp. - > Do not overpower the building or street edge with lighting. - > Use a warm light, similar to daylight. - If halo lighting is used to accentuate a sign or building, locate the light source so that it is not visible. - > A sign shall be illuminated from an indirect light source. - 6.24lf internal illumination is used, it shall be designed to be subordinate to the overall building composition. - Internal illumination of an entire sign panel is prohibited.
+If internal illumination is used, a system that backlights text only is permitted. - Internal illumination of an awning is prohibited; however, lights may be concealed in the underside of a canopy.